mtdaver/FMX-Label-Extension/README.md

 This Google Extension allows you to print directly from FMX instead of downloading a document from FMX and then printing your label(s).

+Be sure to unzip the Fonts folder also, as the extension uses a custom font.

 There are currently Six options:

 1. Student - This will print an individual student label.